SapienzaNLP/ewiser/README.md

 Pre-preprocessed [SensEmBERT](http://sensembert.org/) + [LMMS](https://github.com/danlou/LMMS) embeddings (needed to train your own EWISER model):
 * [Embeddings](https://drive.google.com/file/d/11v4FUMyHdpFBrkRJt8cGyy6xkM9a_Emp/view?usp=sharing)

+## Multilinguality
+EWISER supports all the languages for which you are able to create a mapping starting from BabelNet indices `4.0.1`.
+Please download the multilingual mapper from [Google Drive](https://drive.google.com/file/d/1vkHLGGRbEXkmOd5QLTodDmUegipDcJyP/view?usp=sharing) and find the instructions contained there.
+The mapping is limited to the Princeton WordNet subgraph (so you need to use the `wn` split if you plan to evaluate on [`mwsd-datasets`](https://github.com/SapienzaNLP/mwsd-datasets)).

 ## Evaluate
 Evaluation is run using `bin/eval_wsd.py`: